top of page

 Dissolution of the Corporation

-The Dry Canyon Arts Association is organized as a Public Benefit Corporation, exclusively for charitable purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code.
+The Dry Canyon Arts Association is organized as a Public Benefit Corporation, exclusively for

 The purpose or purposes for which the corporation is organized is as follows: